superman482/CSE-110/index.md

 Thanks for reading my little introduction.
 Here is a picture of a potato.🙂  [Potato](screenshots/Potato_Battery_Main.jpg)

 [^1]: My friends and I had a funtime playing this.
 100% would recommend.

+Lists of things to include in this index file:

+- [x] Pictures
+- [x] Headings
+- [x] Styling text
+- [x] Quoting text
+- [x] Quoting code
+- [x] External Links
+- [x] Section links
+- [x] Relative links (Link to another .md file or an image in your repo.
+If linking to an image, encode it as a regular link rather than an image.)
+- [x] Ordered and Unordered Lists
+- [x] Task lists